citp/privacy-policy-historical/d/dr/dro/dropr.com.md

-> *The following text is extracted and transformed from the dropr.com privacy policy that was archived on 2011-06-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110602174243id_/http%3A//dropr.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dropr.com privacy policy that was archived on 2014-06-25.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140625100709id_/http%3A//dropr.com/legal/privacy) for the most accurate reproduction.*

-# Dropr - Privacy
+# Dropr Privacy Policy

 This privacy policy sets out how Dropr uses and protects any information that you give Dropr when you use this website.